Use this free image and photo simplifier to reduce any reference image to its essential colors and shapes before you paint.

 Professional artists often start with simplified studies before tackling a full painting:

-Image simplification works alongside Color Study's other features:
+Image Simplifier works alongside our other free tools:

 The goal isn't just to simplify images - it's to train your eye to see simplification naturally.
 The more you practice seeing the big shapes, the easier it becomes to find them in any scene.